-UPrint is a green initiative that began in fall 2011 with the goal of reducing paper waste by eliminating unwanted and excess printing.
+UPrint is a green initiative with the goal of reducing paper waste by eliminating unwanted and excess printing.

 UPrint is located in over 40 labs across campus and the Lydon and O'Leary libraries:

 Printing with UPrint only involves a few extra steps than normal printing:

 For a step-by-step walk through on how to use UPrint, complete with screen shots and pictures, you can download our complete PowerPoint presentation:

 While decreasing costs for printing is an important factor, there is no intention to financially burden students.
 Each student is provided a number of free prints per semester, and a fair cost per page was established for any additional printing used.